JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 2.md

     </VirtualHost>

 Note the commented out entries for including the contents of `common.conf` and `common_mod_security.conf` in the config.
-We’re not going to address those just yet, but those “common” files are there to make the job of including commonly used basic config & security settings easier.
+We’re not going to address those just yet, but those “common” files are there to make the job of including commonly used basic config and security settings easier.

 ### <a name="nicer_index_file"></a> Set a nicer default ‘php’-based index file.

-And in a similar vein, `apache` installs a default “It works!” page in `index.html` that is fairly useless & problematic from a security standpoint.
+And in a similar vein, `apache` installs a default “It works!” page in `index.html` that is fairly useless and problematic from a security standpoint.
 So let’s get rid of that file like this:

     sudo rm /var/www/index.html